-About 15 years ago, Marco Gonzalez bought his two little girls — Stephanie and Natalie — sets of plastic golf clubs.
+About 15 years ago, Marco Gonzalez bought his two little girls — Stephanie and Natalie — sets of plastic golf clubs to go to his uk golf breaks.
 That humble beginning stoked a fire and passion for the game matched by their father.
 Though the bond they share through golf has been tested, including when Marco was diagnosed with a brain tumor, it hasn’t faltered.
 It’s unbreakable.

 The Gonzalez family first joined SCGA Junior when Stephanie — now entering her final year at Texas A&M International University — was just 11 years old.
 Initially, the programming became a way for the girls to try out new courses and play locally and affordably.
 But quickly the family realized that their experience was going to be so much more than that.

 “They were able to play private courses through Mentor Play Days, and even though playing private courses was so special, what helped them a lot was getting to play with a professional mentor,” Marco said.
 “The mentors became role models.
 It encouraged them to continue their education so that they can also be in that spot.”

 And continue their education they did.
 Both girls are SCGA Junior Scholars and are playing golf at their respective universities.
 Stephanie is a multidisciplinary major with concentrations in education and kinesiology and Natalie, who is three years younger, is a studio art major at Whittier College.

 There’s nobody I’d rather play with than my two daughters.
 Not only do we golf, we also talk about what’s going on in our lives.
 My rule has always been not only am I their father, but I’m also their friend, so they can come and talk to me about anything.
 It’s an open door when we go golfing.

 Both girls also work as coaches in the Player and Youth Development program, and as much as they help the younger generation, they both credit coaching with helping them as well.